tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 ```
 {{% /codeblock %}}

- If the execution of docker-compose (and all its services) was successful that means that your environment is up and running in jupyter and you should see something in your command line that resembles what is shown in the image below.
+ If the execution of docker-compose (and all its services) was successful that means that your environment is up and running as well as Jupyter notebook and you should see something in your command line that resembles what is shown in the image below.

 <p align = "center">
 <img src = "../img/jupyter_on.png" width="750">
-<figcaption> Typical log of a Jupyter instance, signaling you that the replication of the environment was completed. </figcaption>
+<figcaption> Typical log of a Jupyter notebook instance, signaling you that the replication of the environment was completed. </figcaption>
 </p>

 {{% tip %}}